 #5 Stay Hydrated Throughout The Day

 Did you know that dehydration can negatively affect your sleep cycle?
 Drinking water throughout the day can improve your energy levels and help to recalibrate your body, bringing you back to homeostasis.
-And, drinking water just before bedtime may also help your circadian rhythm, according to some studies.

 #6 Resist The Nap Temptation